 Allies and Enemies

 Gabino is wanted by the Colombian and US governments.
-His group reportedly works with organized crime elements in drug and kidnapping operations and has occasionally formed limited alliances with the FARC.
+His group reportedly works with organized crime elements in drug and kidnapping operations and occasionally formed limited alliances with the FARC.